kentaroi/eleventy-plugin-clean/README.md

 If you are using plugins that write files in the output directory by itself instead of using Eleventy, [eleventy-plugin-clean](https://github.com/kentaroi/eleventy-plugin-clean) does not delete such files when they are no longer created/updated.

-Such plugins need to call `updateFileRecord(outputPath, inputPath)` to be managed by [eleventy-plugin-clean](https://github.com/kentaroi/eleventy-plugin-clean).
+Such plugins need to call `updateFileRecord(outputPath, inputPath)` for files to be managed by [eleventy-plugin-clean](https://github.com/kentaroi/eleventy-plugin-clean).

 For example, [eleventy-sass](https://github.com/kentaroi/eleventy-sass) does call `updateFileRecord()`, and all of the files in the output directory will be managed by [eleventy-plugin-clean](https://github.com/kentaroi/eleventy-plugin-clean).